mikespook/possum/README.md

 	nil, view.File("img.jpg", "image/jpeg"))
 ```

-Also, PProf can be initialized by `mux.InitPProf`:
+Also, a PProf methods can be initialized by `mux.InitPProf`:

 ```go
 mux.InitPProf("/_pprof")
 ```

+It will serve profiles and debug informations through `http://ip:port/_pprof`.

+E.g.:

+![][pprof]

-And finally, listen and serve:
+And finally, it is a standard way for listening and serving:

 ```go
 http.ListenAndServe(":8080", mux)